Drag13/articles/SyncGitAndAzure/article.md

 Today we will learn how to build and deploy your front-end application directly from your GitHub account to the site hosted on Azure.

-Actually, there are at least few ways how to do this.
+Actually, there are at least two ways how to do this.
 First one is to setup continues integration for the project.
 It is a nice and powerful tool but requires too much time to set-up.
 So, if you need something simple and quick - this is not for you.
 The second way is to use Kudu.
 Today we will learn how to do this.

 ## Prerequisite